suca19/LeetCode_Problems/README.md

 Hello there,

-This repository is made for learning purpose.
+This repository is made for learning purposes.

 All the problems that you find on this list were solved using the format javaScript and typeScript.